zwbx/DFM-Net/README.md

 </p>

-##  Jouranl extension :fire:
+##  Journal extension :fire:
 [Depth Quality-Inspired Feature Manipulation for Efficient RGB-D and Video Salient Object Detection (submitted to IJCV)](https://arxiv.org/abs/2208.03918)
 - More comprehensive comparison:
   - Benchmark results on DUT-RGBD, RedWeb-S, COME are updated.
   - Metric of maximum-batch inference speed is added.
-  - We re-test infernence speed of ours and compared methods on Unubntu 16.04.
+  - We re-test the inference speed of ours and compared methods on Ubuntu 16.04.
 - Working mechanism explanation
   - Further analyses verify the ability of DQFM in distinguishing depth maps of various qualities without any quality labels.
 - Application on efficient VSOD
-  - One of the lighetest VSOD methods!
+  - One of the lightest VSOD methods!
   - Joint training strategy is proposed.

 ## Easy-to-use to boost your RGB-D SOD network
-If you use a depth branch as an affiliate to RGB branch:
+If you use a depth branch as an affiliate to the RGB branch:
-- Use DQW/DHA to boost performace with extra 0.007/0.042Mb model size increased
+- Use DQW/DHA to boost performance with extra 0.007/0.042Mb model size increased
 - Use our light-weight depth backbone to improve efficiency

 if you adopt parallel encoders for RGB and depth:
-- refer to our another work [BTS-Net](https://github.com/zwbx/BTS-Net)
+- refer to our other work [BTS-Net](https://github.com/zwbx/BTS-Net)